kamicane/packager/README.md

 ### Generators

- * `build_files` » returns a string containing the source of the selected files and their dependancies
+ * `build_from_files` » returns a string containing the source of the selected files and their dependancies
- * `write_files` » writes a file with the selected files and their dependancies
+ * `write_from_files` » writes a file with the selected files and their dependancies

 Components